How Do I Support Student Survivors?

 - Offer academic accommodations.

-- Students will often request academic accommodations from the Office of Student Rights & Responsibilities, to help ease the tremendous amount of stress they may be under.
+- Students will often request academic accommodations from the Civil Rights and Compliance Office, to help ease the tremendous amount of stress they may be under.
 We encourage faculty and staff to work with students in distress to create a plan of action for completing coursework while still taking care of themselves.

 - Don't interfere with an ongoing investigation.